EimikoAimIsBad/MyDotfile/README.md

 # MyDotfile
-- This dotfile is personal use :)
+- i'm a linux noob so basically, This dotfile is personal use :)
-- work on Hyprland
-- Base on End-4 dotfile
+- Base on End-4 dotfile ,working on hyprland
-- i'm a linux noob
 - this dotfile doesn't anything unless ternimal and a little bit thing

 # Install